CUH NHS 75th birthday logo

 Do I have to complete an assessment?

-What happens when I no longer need to be seen in clinic?
+What happens when I no longer need to be seen?

-At the end of your follow up, you will attend a clinic, after this clinic you will be transferred to the care of your GP.
-You will still be able to contact your CNS if you have any concerns and can be re-referred by your GP at any time.
+At the end of your follow-up, you will be transferred to the care of your GP.
+You can be re- referred by your GP at any time.

 Contacts / further information

-If you wish to discuss your care, please speak with your clinical nurse specialist.
+If you wish to discuss your care, please speak with your treating team or navigator.
 They will provide you with their name and telephone number during treatment.

 The service is located on Level 2 in oncology & haematology outpatients; offering support, advice and information for anyone affected by cancer.
-It is staffed by the Macmillan Information and Support team alongside trained volunteers.
+It is staffed by the cancer support advisors. and as the service’s base are able to contact the navigator team for you, who are based elsewhere on site.
 They also have literature on cancer and support, including specific tumour sites, side effects, work, help for carers and the emotional impact of a cancer diagnosis.

 Drop into Maggie’s for practical, emotional and social support from professional staff.
 The centre is located on Puddicombe Way on the Addenbrooke’s Hospital site.